d-reddy/university-test/README.md

 * has a dependency on all other modules
 * run application from target of this module as explained later

+## Requirements
+* java 1.8 runtime
+* maven

 ## Installation
 1) This is a maven project.
-After pulling this repository, simply issue the following command to build the application.
+After pulling this repository, simply issue the following command to build the application from the root of the repository.
 > mvn clean package

-2) upon successful build, update the configuration.yml file at root of repository
+2) navigate to university-dist\target directory

-   - update inputFile to point to location of csv to init db
+3) update the configuration.yml file to point to a different csv if need be, defaults to input.csv, and issue command
-   - update log level if required

-3) navigate to university-dist\target  directory and issue the following command
 > java -jar university-dist-1.0-SNAPSHOT.jar server configuration.yml

 4) jetty server should be up and running listening on port 8080